latenighttales/alcali/docs/docs/installation.md

 ## Installing Alcali

+The easiest way to install Alcali is to use the Salt [Formula](https://github.com/latenighttales/alcali-formula)

 !!!info
     Alcali follow Salt major and minor versioning.

     If you are using `2019.2.X` Salt version, you should install `2019.2.X` Alcali version.

-There are 3 different ways to install Alcali manually:
+Otherwise, there are 3 different ways to install Alcali manually:

  - Using a docker container
  - From PyPI
  - From Sources

-Otherwise, there is a [Formula](https://github.com/latenighttales/alcali-formula) to install it.

 #### Using Docker

 The official [Docker image](https://hub.docker.com/r/latenighttales/alcali) for Alcali comes with all dependencies pre-installed and ready-to-use with the latest version published on PyPI.
 Pull it with: